JeremyLegros/atom-emmet-bem-configuration/README.md

   This repo contains all the needed files with my preferences, modify them at your need.<br/>
   The preferences are split in three files "preferences.json", "snippets.json", "syntaxProfiles.json"
 ### I.1) Setup the preferences
-  Place the emmetConfig folder somewhere meaningful, something like  "&#126;/.atom/" or "&#126;/.atom/packages/emmet/" etc..<br/>
+  Place the emmet-extend-configuration-for-bem folder (rename it as you wish) somewhere meaningful, <br/>something like  "&#126;/.atom/" or "&#126;/.atom/packages/emmet/" etc..<br/>
   go to the Atom > Settings > packages > emmet > settings > Extension path <br/>
-  set the path corresponding to the location of your emmetConfig folder <br/>
+  set the path corresponding to the location of your emmet-extend-configuration-for-bem folder <br/>
   Relaunch atom.

 ## II) A less confusing syntax of the bem filter